StochSS/GillesPy2lia/README.md

 ## Installation

 GillesPy2lia currently requires a python installation of GillesPy2.
+GillesPy2 can be installed through Python's package manager using:
+`pip install gillespy2`
-For instructions on installing GillesPy2 for Python, see https://github.com/gillespy2/gillespy2
+For more detailed instructions on installing GillesPy2 for Python, see https://github.com/gillespy2/gillespy2

 Once the Python package has been installed, GillesPy2lia can be installed through the pkg REPL using:
 `add https://github.com/stochss/gillespy2lia#main`